 Photo 1: Pull out the bathroom sink stopper

-Tug on the stopper to see if it’ll come out.
+Tug on the bathroom sink stopper to see if it’ll come out.
 If so, remove it.

 Photo 2: Remove the clog

 Fish out the hair clog with a bent wire or other tool.
 Run water through the bathroom sink drain and replace the stopper.